-\section{Sequence prediction problems}
+\section{Sequence Prediction Problems}

-For the two notions of predictive quality introduced, we can now start stating formally the sequence prediction problems. \\ {\bf Problem 1}(realizable case).
+For the two notions of predictive quality introduced, we can now state formally the sequence prediction problems. \\ {\bf Problem 1}(realizable case).
 Given a set of probability measures $\C$, find a measure $\rho$ such that $\rho$ predicts in total variation (expected average KL divergence) every $\mu\in\C$, if such a $\rho$ exists.

 Thus, Problem~1 is about finding a predictor for the case when the process generating the data is known to belong to a given class $\mathcal C$.
-The set $\C$ here is a set of measures generating the data.
+That is, the set $\C$ here is a set of measures that generate the data.
 Next let us formulate the questions about $\C$ as a set of predictors.

 {\bf Problem 2} (non-realizable case).
 Given a set of process measures (predictors) $\C$, find a process measure $\rho$ such that $\rho$ predicts in total variation (in expected average KL divergence) every measure $\nu\in\mathcal P$ such that there is $\mu\in\C$ which predicts (in the same sense) $\nu$.